 The Child Support Division provides legal counsel and representation to the Department of Health and Human Services Division of Support Enforcement and Recovery.
 Representation is provided in cases in which parents are in receipt of public assistance, as well as in cases in which parents are not in receipt of public assistance and receive non-welfare services from the Division of Support Enforcement and Recovery.
 Parents and legal guardians may seek assistance from the State in establishing and collecting child support obligations and in establishing paternity for their children.
 The Division also provides representation to the Division of Support Enforcement and Recovery for non-Maine residents under the Uniform Interstate Family Support Act.
 In 2009 alone, the Division received 2,670 referrals from the Division of Support Enforcement and Recovery.
 The average full time attorney’s case load is 177 open cases.

 The Division’s work is primarily civil in nature.
-Division attorneys appear daily in child support cases representing the Division of Support Enforcement and Recovery before the Family Division of the Maine District Court and in Probate Court proceedings.
+Division attorneys appear daily in child support cases representing the Division of Support Enforcement and Recovery before the Family Division of the Maine District Court and in Probate Court proceedings. (back to top)

 Health & Human Services Division

 Division Profile: Doris Harnett, Chief; 12 AAGs; 2 legal secretaries.